simonepri/geo-maps/README.md

 The purpose of this project is to **programmatically** extract maps from open databases like [OpenStreetMap](www.openstreetmap.org) providing you with a ready to use GeoJSON map that fits your needs.
 Feel free to propose new kind of maps! 🎉

+Do you believe that this is cool?
+If so, support us with a ⭐️!

 ## Maps
 Below you can find different kind of maps divided by type and exported with